-The driver of the other vehicle denied that the accident was his fault.
-He suggested there was another ‘phantom’ vehicle that was somehow responsible for the accident.
+The driver of the other car denied that the accident was his fault.
+He suggested there was another ‘phantom’ car that was somehow responsible for the accident.

-Shortly after the Inquest the insurance company of the other driver accepted that the road traffic accident was his fault.
+Shortly after the Inquest the insurance company of the other driver accepted that the car accident was his fault.